CS-433/ml-project-2-big-three/README.md

 learning techniques.
 We implement various methods to represent tweets (TF-IDF, Glove embeddings).
 We employed traditional machine learning models like Stochastic Gradient Descent (SGD) and Logistic Regression for their efficiency in text classification.
 To capture the nuanced context of language, we integrated the Gated Recurrent Unit (GRU), a neural network adept at processing sequential data.
-Additionally, we utilized BERT ( Bidirectional Encoder Representations from Transformers), a cutting-edge deep learning model, to enhance our understanding of complex language patterns in tweets.
+Additionally, we utilized a transformer-based model [BERT](https://arxiv.org/abs/1810.04805) and its variation [RoBERTa](https://arxiv.org/abs/1907.11692), to enhance our understanding of complex language patterns in tweets.
 This combination of diverse approaches ensures a comprehensive and accurate sentiment analysis of Twitter data.

 ## Setup